InconspicuousWarehouse/singlyLinkedList/README.md

 ***

 # Singly Linked List
-This project contains an implementation of the singly linked list data structure in C++.
-The main goal of the project is to enhance programming skills through practical implementation of this structure.
-Here you will find various concepts such as inheritance, operator overloading, and method overriding that have been utilized to improve object-oriented programming skills.
+This project contains an implementation of a singly linked list data structure in C++.
+The main goal of the project is a practical implementation of this structure.
+You will find various concepts here, such as inheritance, operator overloading, and method overriding, which have been used to enhance object-oriented programming skills.

 ## Classes:
 ### cBaza